Victoria Marie Muñoz, PhD

 SCHOLARLY PROFILE

 For a book excerpt, see Dr. Muñoz's post on the Folger Shakespeare Library's Shakespeare & Beyond blog: "More strange than true": Finding America among the faeries.
-For recent reviews, see Sederi: Spanish and Portuguese Society of English Renaissance Studies Yearbook (no. 32), Renaissance Quarterly (no. 75.4), and The Spenser Review (no. 52.3).The book was also covered on the Academic Minute / Inside Higher Ed.
+For recent reviews, see Sederi: Spanish and Portuguese Society of English Renaissance Studies Yearbook (no. 32), Renaissance Quarterly (no. 75.4), Laberinto (no. 16) and The Spenser Review (no. 52.3).The book was also covered on Inside Higher Ed.

 Dr. Victoria M. Muñoz, Professor of English | Professional Website